 Andrew Griffiths is a musician of rare versatility, equally accomplished in Monteverdi and Mozart, Brahms and Birtwistle.
-He works as a conductor, choral director and coach with many of the UK's leading theatres and ensembles, alongside his position as Head Coach and Music Consultant at the National Opera Studio.
+He combines his position as Head Coach & Music Consultant at the National Opera Studio with a busy freelance career as a conductor, choral director and coach for many of the UK's leading theatres and ensembles.

 Andrew with Londinium in concert (photo: Roger Way)

 A graduate of the National Opera Studio and the Royal Opera’s Jette Parker Young Artist Programme, Andrew is very much at home in the theatre.
 He has conducted productions for The Royal Opera (Linbury Theatre), The Royal Ballet, Welsh National Opera, Opera North, Opera Theatre Company, Early Opera Company, Mid Wales Opera, Bampton Classical Opera and Iford Festival Opera.
 He regularly joins the music staff at The Royal Opera, where his many projects have included Wagner's Ring and world premiere of Birtwistle's The Minotaur, as well as operas ranging from Monteverdi, Steffani and Handel to Verdi, Puccini and James MacMillan, and has worked at Glyndebourne, English National Opera, Scottish Opera, Chicago Opera Theatre and Opera Collective Ireland.

 Andrew has appeared with some of the UK’s finest orchestras.
 He recently made his debut with the Royal Northern Sinfonia in Bach's Mass in B Minor, and has led the Orchestra of The Royal Opera, the Orchestra of Opera North, the Orchestra of the Swan, Southbank Sinfonia and Orpheus Sinfonia.
 He has also worked as an assistant/second conductor with the BBC Symphony and Scottish Symphony orchestras.